VivekSalunkhe14/MTech_Data_Science/Supply-Chain-Analytics/Transportation-Problem/README.md

 # Dataset:

-1)Factories: It consists of 13 supply locations' data including capacity for individual location.
+1) Factories: It consists of 13 supply locations' data including capacity for individual location.

-2)Customers: It consists of 148 demand locations' data including the average requirement for individual.
+2) Customers: It consists of 148 demand locations' data including the average requirement for individual.

-3)Location_data: It provides the lattitude and longitude of all the demand and supply locations for computing cost matrix for transportation problem.
+3) Location_data: It provides the lattitude and longitude of all the demand and supply locations for computing cost matrix for transportation problem.

-4)WorldOil: It provides the monthly requirement of certain geographical locations for reference and understanding demand distribution.
+4) WorldOil: It provides the monthly requirement of certain geographical locations for reference and understanding demand distribution.